Exploring the sequence length bottleneck in the Transformer for Image Captioning: Experiments

-The benefits of such configuration can be observed in Table \ref{tab:train_speed_gpu}.
-Whereas Table \ref{tab:legitness_train_conf} demonstrates its validity and most importantly it shows that even though cross entropy score is heavily penalized, it ultimately little affects the model performances at the end of the reinforcement learning process.
+The benefits of such configuration can be observed in Table \ref{tab:train_speed_gpu} and Table \ref{tab:legitness_train_conf} demonstrates its vali\-dity but it most importantly shows that even though cross entropy training results are heavily penalized, it ultimately little affects the model performances at the end of the reinforcement learning process.